bee-queue/bee-queue/README.md

 - `interval` only: a timeout is set to call the method again in `interval` ms
 - `cb` and `interval`: a timeout is set, then `cb` is called

-Bee-Queue automatically calls this method once when a worker begins processing, so it will check once if a worker process restarts.
+beequeue automatically calls this method once when a worker begins processing, so it will check once if a worker process restarts.
 You should also make your own call with an interval parameter to make the check happen repeatedly over time; see [Under the hood](#under-the-hood) for an explanation why.

 The maximum delay from when a job stalls until it will be retried is roughly `stallInterval` + `interval`, so to minimize that delay without calling `checkStalledJobs` unnecessarily often, set `interval` to be the same or a bit shorter than `stallInterval`.
 A good system-wide average frequency for the check is every 0.5-10 seconds, depending on how time-sensitive your jobs are in case of failure.